drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 - [ ] adapt to other common datasets
 - [ ] adapt to spice hl3

-next step: learn about entry point and networks..
+next step: adapting data to work with orbslam3...

 ## Docker commands [#docker-commands]